Research

 Physics-based models

 For the structure-property relation, we mainly work with two multiscale modeling frameworks.
 The first framework involves concurrent multiscale modeling based on a coarse-grained atomistic method (using PyCAC).
-The second framework concerns sequential multiscale modeling, which links density functional theory (using VASP), atomistic simulation method (using LAMMPS), phase-field model (using PFDD), and crystal plasticity model (using ρ-CP).
+The second framework concerns sequential multiscale modeling, which links density functional theory (using VASP), atomistic simulation method (using LAMMPS), phase-field model (using PFDD and MOOSE), discrete dislocation dynamics (using OpenDiS), and crystal plasticity model (using ρ-CP).

 Artificial-intelligence-based methods